Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 $\sum \vec{F} = \vec{F_g} + \vec{F_r}  = m\vec{g} + \vec{F_r}(v)$

-In this case the rearding force is a function of the velocity of the particle.
+In this case the retarding force is a function of the velocity of the particle.
 We usually approximate the retarding force as some power of velocity.
 Keep in mind this by itself, is another approximation in our model, and retarding forces are usually far more complicated.

 Where this model is useful is where the speed doesn't vary greatly.